“Cognitive illusions can be more stubborn than visual illusions”

 The list goes on… you can add your own in the comments.

-Kahneman also write about how hard it is to change your beliefs, even when you know better:
+Kahneman also notes how hard it is to change your beliefs, even when you know better:

 When my colleagues and I learned that our leadership assessment tests had low validity, we accepted that fact intellectually, but it had no impact on either our feelings or our subsequent actions.